onedata/onedata-documentation/docs/glossary.md

 An alphanumeric string, like e.g. `MDAxNWxvY2F00aW9uIG9uZXpvbmUKMDAzYmlkZW500H5H...`,
 acting as a proof of authorization, that can be used across the system to [authenticate][access token], [prove identity][identity token], or [gain access][invite token] to some resources.
-Must be kept secret.
+Tokens must be kept secret.
 Learn more [here][docs-tokens].

 ## Transfer